Learn more about us!

 • It’s a word I love and I come from a mixed background, none of which is Sephardic.
 While I want to center the language and history of Sefarad, I acknowledge that I am coming from the outside.
 This is by definition a project that pulls from multiple Jewish cultures and histories while remaining grounded in our location in Castilla.

-Grounded in place
+Grounded in place:

 The Jewish history of Mombeltrán has been researched and documented, though not in great detail.
 This is an area I continue to gather information about through research as well as seeking oral histories as I become more embedded in the town.
 In 1391, massacres swept centres of Jewish life across 70+ cities including the major cities of Cordoba, Sevilla, Valencia and Toledo.